msrn/blog.wasd.fi/content/posts/2025/10/creative-stage-v1-audio-lag-firmware-fix/index.en.md

 tags:
   - tech
 ---
+Edit: The firmware from Creative support page didnt actually fix the whole problem.
+See update below.

 For a long time I have thought that the initial audio delay when playing video or audio had something do with my OS - Aurora Linux.
 Turns out it was problem with Cretive Stage v1 soundbar I have.
 This happens when there has been no audio playing for a while, notably when there is no silent "hiss" coming from the speaker.

 Stumbled upon few Reddit [posts](https://www.reddit.com/r/Soundbars/comments/mau0wh/creative_stage_21_dropping_sound_at_specific/) and [video](https://www.youtube.com/watch?v=MdNxCXcltHA) about this.